temporalio/documentation/kb/python-hello-world-activity-retry.md

 ## Prerequisites

-To follow this tutorial, it is recommended to test out the [`Hello World` application](/kb/python-hello-world-activity) in Python first.
+To follow this tutorial, we recommend that you first test the [Hello World application](/kb/python-hello-world-activity) in Python.

 ### `hello_activity.py` example

-The completed `Hello World` application will be used as a starting point for the Activity Retry.
+The completed Hello World application is our starting point for the Activity Retry.

 You can use the following template to follow along.